Skip to main content

 Frequently asked questions

-What causes a pull-hook with the driver specifically?
+What causes a pull-hook with the driver in particular?

-Driver amplifies both components of a pull-hook: the longer shaft and lower loft make an out-to-in path start the ball further left, and the shallower launch conditions give a closing face more time to add curve before the ball reaches the ground.
+Driver amplifies both halves.
+This means the longer shaft and lower loft start the ball further left.
+The shallower launch gives a shutting face more time to add curve before landing.
 The same swing that produces a manageable pull-draw with a mid-iron can produce a severe pull-hook with a driver.

-Is a pull-hook a path problem or a face problem?
+Is this a delivery problem or a face problem?

 Related guides & benchmarks